finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 page = 'page_example' # str | The pagination token to use to continue listing quotes from a previous call to list quotes.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)
+For example, to filter on the Provider, use \"quoteId.quoteSeriesId.provider eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

 try:
     # [BETA] List quotes